tim-schilling/debug-tutorial/README.md

 is very easy to do in this environment, but I strongly suggest that you don't do that unless you're stuck.

+## How the Labs will work

+There are a total of 7 labs, numbered 1.1-1.3, 2.1-2.4 (it made sense at the time).
+Each is structured with a Report, a set of Facts, an Investigation section, a Conclusion and finally Further Consideration.

+I suggest using the Investigation section, but if you'd like to avoid any hints in your debugging effort then stop reading after the Report and Facts sections.

+The Conclusion section will have the solution(s) while Further Consideration is reserved for asking you to reflect on your own projects.

 ## Getting Setup

 This section will provide you with the minimal setup for this tutorial.